 - Work with staff to raise organizational visibility and name recognition of California Humanities locally, regionally, and nationally.

-- Assist President & CEO in preparing public remarks, either for publication or speaking at events or with the media.
+- Assist President & CEO in preparing public remarks as requested, either for publication or speaking at events or with the media.

 - Participate in meetings, work sessions, conferences, retreats, or other official California Humanities sessions and/or make presentations to individuals and groups to increase awareness of California Humanities, as necessary.